openui-project/openui/README.md

 ## Installation

 OpenUI is available via `NuGet`.
-To install the latest version of OpenUI, simply run:
+To install the latest version of OpenUI, simply run the following command:

 ```bat
 Install-Package OpenUI